XPL0Z/spotish/README.md

   /mix - ♾️ play recommendation from history
   /download &lt;Spotify URL&gt; - 💾 Download a song or a playlist
   /adduser &lt;username&gt; &lt;duration&gt; &lt;unit&gt; - ➕ Add an authorized user
   /isauthorize  - ❓ Checks if someone is authorize.
 If there is no argument you are checking yourself.
 Don't put @
+  /queue - 📋 Get future songs to play

 <p align="right">(<a href="#readme-top">back to top</a>)</p>